Database Quick Start (Based on Laravel Database Component)

 'min_connections' => 1, // Minimum number of connections

-'wait_timeout' => 3, // Maximum wait time for obtaining a connection from the pool; an exception will be thrown after timeout.
-Effective only in coroutine environment
+'wait_timeout' => 3, // Maximum time to wait for a connection from the pool; throws an exception on timeout.
+Only effective in coroutine environment

-'idle_timeout' => 60, // Maximum idle time for connections in the pool; connections will be closed and recycled after timeout until the number is min_connections
+'idle_timeout' => 60, // Maximum idle time for connections in the pool; connections are closed and reclaimed after timeout until count reaches min_connections

-'heartbeat_interval' => 50, // Heartbeat detection time for the connection pool, in seconds, recommended to be less than 60 seconds
+'heartbeat_interval' => 50, // Connection pool heartbeat interval in seconds; recommended to be less than 60

 ],